 While Florida law requires persons involved in an accident to stop in a safe spot and exchange information, this does not mean a driver will follow the law after an accident.

-If a driver chooses to leave the scene of the accident, then accident becomes a “hit and run” incident.
+If a driver chooses to leave the scene of the accident, then the accident becomes a “hit-and-run” incident.
 This is a serious crime in the state of Florida – and affects everyone involved.